-Let Me Teach You A Lot About Stud, Draw, Razz, Low Games, And A Lot More While I Use No Words That Are More Than Just One – Well, Wait, I Can’t Say That…
+Let Me Teach You a Lot of Stud, Draw, Razz, Low Games, And a Lot More While I Use No Words That Are More Than Just One – Well, Wait, I Can’t Say That…

 This article first appeared in Card Player magazine.

 Note that this entry was modified in 2014, because Ray LeRoux on Twitter pointed out correctly that it originally contained the two-syllable words “money” and “power.”

 What was that we just read?
 “Let me teach you…” and so on and so forth.
 Weird words, don’t you think?
 So, I guess you can’t wait to ask: Why do I sound like this on such a fine day?
 It’s hard to tell you why, in words.